henrik/thepugautomatic.com-eleventy/src/site/posts/2025-07-17-limit-zoomed-image-to-intrinsic-size-in-shopifys-craft-theme.md

 - On small (typically mobile) screens, they still show for you to pan around in, but at the smallest of either their intrinsic size or 1100 pixels wide.
 - On larger screens, they may stretch to fill the width of the viewport, but with a narrower margin, and only to the smallest of either their intrinsic size or 4096 pixels wide.

-If you just want the diff, skip past the next section.

-## The nerdy details

-The `srcset` remains unchanged, meaning the browser will still request an appropriate image size based on viewport size and pixel density (retina displays).
-The max image it offers up is 4096 pixels wide, which explains that magic number above.
-(Also [see the rationale for similar srcset values in the "Dawn" theme](https://github.com/Shopify/dawn/pull/668#issuecomment-975832897).)

-I picked a `1rem` padding because it Looked Good™ – the default `11rem` is inexplicably large, leaving too little room for the image itself.

-The `max-width: fit-content` defeats a `width: 100%` that would otherwise stretch the image beyond its intrinsic size.

 ## The diff

 I keep a local copy of theme changes.
 This is the diff: